nerdz0ne/pi_sur_press/README.md

-# pi-hole_sur_press
+# pi-hole_anarchy
-something to give you peace of mind no more fakenews no manipulation no sniffing out
+something to give you peace of mind no more fakenews / propaganda / lies no more manipulation no sniffing out no mainstream news

+hxxps://t.me/pi_hole_blocker